 Jin Tanaka, ECOS Regional Liaison for Southeast Asia and Oceania (SAO), is exclusive member of Sustainable Development Solutions Network, Branch Representative of UN ECOSOC Special Consultative Non-Government Organization, University Student Chamber International.
 His research focuses on social communication by environmental dialogue and systems of natural conservation areas like geopark and UNESCO eco-park.
 He researches international conservation mechanisms of geo-park and eco-park provided by UNESCO.

 Laura Weiland is a member of the ECOS Steering Committee.
-She is a climate advocate and organizer based in New York.
+She is an educator, climate advocate, and organizer based in New York.
 After working with many student groups of all ages, Laura is dedicated to supporting a safer future for young people across the planet.
-She is currently working on her MBA degree, and holds a Masters in Sustainable Development with a focus on Community Development & Social Action.
+She is currently working on a M.Ed. degree in English as a Second Language and Bilingual Education, and holds a Masters in Sustainable Development with a focus on Community Development & Social Action.
 Laura is the Omega Institute’s Climate Program Lead, and former director of the Omega Center for Sustainable Living, where she spent a decade working on campus sustainability and environmental programming including local, regional, national, and global climate initiatives.
-She also serves on the coordination team for the US ACE Coalition, and as co-director for the ACE Observatory.

 Cecilia Quaglino, ECOS Regional Liaison for Latin America and the Caribbean, is a passionate climate activist in Fridays For Future Argentina.
 She organized the last L-COY 2021 (Local Conference of Youth) in Argentina and coordinated the elaboration of the Argentine Youth Statement on Climate Change.
 Thanks to this, she has recently been elected a National Delegate for COY16.
 Following studies on Environmental Engineering (UCA), she worked on the first microplastics research in her region, published in 2020 in the reputable Springer Journal.
 She currently works as an Environmental Communication Strategies Coordinator for a local foundation (FNGA).
 As of 2020, thanks to the Global Shapers Community, she has been trained by former vice-president and Nobel Prize recipient Al Gore as a Climate Reality Leader.